jsrj/LovelySunshine/README.md

 ## Getting Started

   As this is currently not on the App Store since it is more a Proof of Concept, in order to run it and see it in action, you will need to have XCode installed [(You can download it here.)](https://developer.apple.com/xcode/downloads/)

   Once installed, open the project by navigating to  "File > Open ...", Then make sure the build target is set to iPhone 8 by clicking the small window in the upper-right.

+  After everything is all set up, simply press ⌘+R to build and run the app in a simulator.

 ### Prerequisites
 * Mac OSX Sierra or High Sierra